sictweb/web222/weeks/week01/README.md

 embedded in host environments, for example, web browsers.

-JavaScript looks [similar to C/C++ or Java](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction#JavaScript_and_the_ECMAScript_Specification#JavaScript_and_Java) in some of its syntax, but is quite different in philosophy.
-For example, JavaScript is a dynamic scripting language supporting multiple programming styles, from object-oriented to imperative to functional.
+JavaScript looks [similar to C/C++ or Java](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction#JavaScript_and_the_ECMAScript_Specification#JavaScript_and_Java) in some of its syntax, but is quite different in philosophy; it is more closely related to [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) than C. For example, JavaScript is a dynamic scripting language supporting multiple programming styles, from [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) to [imperative](https://en.wikipedia.org/wiki/Imperative_programming) to [functional](https://en.wikipedia.org/wiki/Functional_programming).

 JavaScript is one of, if not the [most popular programming languages in the world](https://redmonk.com/sogrady/2018/08/10/language-rankings-6-18/), and has been for many years.
 Learning JavaScript well will be a tremendous asset to any software developer, since so